CovetingAphid3/Inventory-Management/README.md

 - Track customer information and their order history
 - Generate various reports for business insights
 - Adjust settings and company information

-## Contributing

-Contributions to this project are welcome.
-To contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License